ValhallaDSP: Products

-Reverb-centered plugins

-These plugins are designed primarily to provide reverberation effects.
+Reverbs

 Valhalla Room

 Valhalla Room is a reverb plugin which mainly simulates the acoustics of realistic rooms and halls, although it can also be used for special effects.
 It has 12 different algorithms.
-ValhallaDSP says this reverb is best for "idealized room impressions".

 One review felt that, while Valhalla Room sounds really good, it sounds more "hyper-real and lush" than "gritty and realistic".
 They also felt that its user interface could use some improvement.

 Valhalla Vintage Verb

-Valhalla Vintage Verb is an plugin with the sounds of various late 1970s and 1980s digital reverberators, including ones which sound like Lexicon and EMT reverbs.
-This plugin has been used in the songs Hello and Water Under the Bridge by Adele, as well as on Lana Del Rey's album "Lust for Life".
+Valhalla Vintage Verb is a plugin with the sounds of various late 1970s and 1980s digital reverberators, including ones which sound like Lexicon and EMT reverbs.
+This plugin has been used song such as Hello and Water Under the Bridge by Adele, as well as on Lana Del Rey's album "Lust for Life".
+One review feels that while it is excellent for getting the unreal larger than life sound of a classic Lexicon reverb, it does not work as a subtle reverb effect and is not a reverb for every occasion.

-It is possible to change the decay rate of different frequencies, and the early and late diffusion can have separate settings.

-As of February 2022, the plugin has 19 different algorithms, including: